-Trump Mocks Potential John Kerry 2020 Challenge ‘I Should Only Be So Lucky’
+Trump Mocks Potential John Kerry 2020 Challenge: ‘I Should Only Be So Lucky’

 — Donald J. Trump (@realDonaldTrump) September 3, 2018

-In a recent interview with CBS News, Kerry who served as a Massachusetts State Senator for 28 years before serving as Secretary of State for Obama’s second term, was asked if he would run for president in 2020.
-While Kerry would not provide them with definitive “no” as an answer, he did make it fairly clear that he isn’t interested in talking about it right now.
+In a recent interview with CBS News, Kerry, who served as a Massachusetts state senator for 28 years before serving as secretary of state for Obama’s second term, was asked if he would run for president in 2020.
+While Kerry would not provide them with a definitive “no” as an answer, he did make it fairly clear that he isn’t interested in talking about it right now.

 “Talking about 2020 right now is a total distraction and waste of time.
 What we need to do is focus on 2018.
 We need to win back the confidence of the country to move in a better direction.
 I think that’s the most important work we can do right now, is trying to elect people on a national basis and restore the leadership that the country needs.”